Skip to main content

 }

-Option list value identifiers
+Option lists now support value identifiers

 type MyFields = 'firstName' | 'lastName' | 'birthDate';